Fermín Aldeguer: Gresini Racing (2025–2026)

+2025

 On 28 August 2024, it was announced that he would sign a two-year contract with Gresini Racing moving up to MotoGP for the 2025 season.
 Aldeguer saw a consistent curve of improvement in the early races of 2025, as he took his first sprint and main race podiums at the French Grand Prix.
 A second podium finish came at the Red Bull Ring, with a late charge to second place.
-Aldeguer won his first race in the premier class after newly crowned world champion Marc Márquez and polesitter Marco Bezzecchi collided on opening lap at the Indonesian Grand Prix and became second youngest rider to win a MotoGP race after Márquez himself.
+Aldeguer won his first race in the premier class after newly crowned world champion Marc Márquez and polesitter Marco Bezzecchi collided on opening lap at the Indonesian Grand Prix and became second-youngest rider to win a MotoGP race after Márquez himself.

+2026

+Aldeguer retain Gresini Racing for 2026 season.
+Aldeguer took his first podium of the season with a second-place finish at the Catalan Grand Prix.